kriparaghuwanshi123/sales_analysis_dashboard/README.md

 # sales_analysis_dashboard
+Overview

-Sales Analysis Dashboard built in Power BI with data cleaning and transformation using Power Query.
-Features interactive visualizations, KPI tracking, sales trends, customer insights, and business performance analysis to support data-driven decision-making.
+This project is a Sales Analysis Dashboard developed in Power BI to analyze sales performance and generate business insights.
+The dataset was cleaned, transformed, and prepared using Power Query before creating interactive visualizations and KPI metrics.

+The dashboard helps users track key sales indicators, identify trends, understand customer behavior, and evaluate overall business performance.
+It enables data-driven decision-making through clear and interactive reporting.

+Key Features:
+Data cleaning and transformation using Power Query Interactive Power BI dashboard
+Sales performance analysis
+Customer insights and trends
+KPI tracking and visualization
+Business-focused reporting and analytics
+Tools Used
+Power BI
+Power Query
+Excel